-- 11. International Flower Developments Pty Ltd proposes to import and distribute GM chrysanthemum cut flowers that have been genetically modified for altered flower colour.
+11. International Flower Developments Pty Ltd proposes to import and distribute GM chrysanthemum cut flowers that have been genetically modified for altered flower colour.
 Five lines of GM chrysanthemums are included in the licence application.
-The OECD unique identifiers for these lines are NS-201806-5, NS-202201-4, NS-203701-1, NS-208133-5, and NS-212801-2. - 12.
-The applicant is seeking approval to distribute the GM chrysanthemum flowers Australia-wide.
-Cut GM chrysanthemum flowers would be imported into Australia and sold to the public through florists and supermarkets, in the same way as non-GM flowers are imported and sold. - 13.
-The applicant states that the GM chrysanthemums would not be used as commercial human food or animal feed. - 14.
-The dealings involved in the proposed intentional release are to: - (a) import the GMOs - (b) transport the GMOs - (c) dispose of the GMOs and the possession, supply or use of the GMOs for the purposes of, or in the course of, any of the above.
+The OECD unique identifiers for these lines are SN-201806-5, SN-202201-4, SN-203701-1, SN-208133-5, and SN-212801-2.2

+12. The applicant is seeking approval to distribute the GM chrysanthemum flowers Australia-wide.
+Cut GM chrysanthemum flowers would be imported into Australia and sold to the public through florists and supermarkets, in the same way as non-GM flowers are imported and sold.

+13. The applicant states that the GM chrysanthemums would not be used as commercial human food or animal feed.

+14. The dealings involved in the proposed intentional release are to:

+- (a) import the GMOs

+- (b) transport the GMOs

+- (c) dispose of the GMOs

+and the possession, supply or use of the GMOs for the purposes of, or in the course of, any of the above.

+2 The OECD unique identifiers in this RARMP were updated in April 2024, consistent with updated unique identifiers in the OECD BioTrack database.